-- It is important to be aware that our pupils are particularly vulnerable to CCE and CSE due to their learning disabilities. - It's important that we are proactively teaching pupils about these risks, especially in KS4 and 5, and this is considered through the RSE curriculum. - We have good links with Bedfordshire Police's Schools Liaison team, and they can be asked to come and talk to pupil groups as appropriate about safety in the community. - All staff will be aware that being absent, as well as missing, from education can be warning sign of a range of safeguarding concerns, including sexual abuse, sexual exploitation or child criminal exploitation.
-Ivel Valley has procedures in place in managing poor school attendance and this is regularly reviewed. - Where concerns are identified in relation to CSE, the DSL or deputy should consult the Central Bedfordshire Thresholds Framework to ensure the pupil receives support at the earliest possible opportunity. - If a pupil is thought to be at risk of significant harm through CCE or CSE, a referral will be made to Access and Referrals, or the equivalent service within the relevant local authority.

-- If we feel that intelligence needs to be shared with Bedfordshire Police, this can be done using their information sharing form, which the DSL and deputy have access to.
+- It is important to be aware that our pupils are particularly vulnerable to CCE and CSE due to their learning disabilities - It's important that we are proactively teaching pupils about these risks, especially in KS4 and 5, and this is considered through the RSE curriculum - We have good links with Bedfordshire Police's Schools Liaison team, and they can be asked to come and talk to pupil groups as appropriate about safety in the community - All staff will be aware that being absent, as well as missing, from education can be warning sign of a range of safeguarding concerns, including sexual abuse, sexual exploitation or child criminal exploitation.
+Ivel Valley has procedures in place in managing attendance and this is regularly reviewed - Where concerns are identified in relation to CSE, the DSL or deputy should consult the Central Bedfordshire Thresholds Framework to ensure the pupil receives support at the earliest possible opportunity - If a pupil is thought to be at risk of significant harm through CCE or CSE, a referral will be made to Access and Referrals, or the equivalent service within the relevant local authority.
+Bedfordshire has a strong multi-agency response around exploitation - If we feel that intelligence needs to be shared with Bedfordshire Police, this can be done using their information sharing form, which the DSL, deputy and other members of SLT have access to.